-In most cases, "High utilization detected" is relatively straight forward to interpret if you keep in mind that PathView reports end-to-end characteristics to each layer 3 device along a path.
-For example, if PathView measured the test path as 67Mbps with 94% frequency of "High utilization detected" and no packet loss, experience will lead you to understand that these results are typical of a certain NIC card running down-level drivers.
+In most cases, "High utilization detected" is relatively straight forward to interpret if you keep in mind that Delivery monitoring reports end-to-end characteristics to each layer 3 device along a path.
+For example, if Delivery monitoring measured the test path as 67Mbps with 94% frequency of "High utilization detected" and no packet loss, experience will lead you to understand that these results are typical of a certain NIC card running down-level drivers.
 Upgrade the NIC drivers and typically the Total Capacity increases and Utilization will reflect the actual traffic on the wire.

 A more normal scenario would be where Total Capacity is measured at 94Mbps, and no "High utilization detected" message appears.
 In both these cases, Total Capacity and Utilization reflect the Apparent Network that is available to the application.
 However, in the second case, Utilization is reflecting the effects of actual traffic on the wire rather than flaws in the NIC driver.

-Note that it is important that good packet drivers are installed on the appliance, so that PathView can achieve good test results.
+Note that it is important that good packet drivers are installed on the monitoring point, so that Delivery monitoring can achieve good test results.
 This will allow you to properly isolate which devices along the test path are flawed.

 High router CPU utilization